WHAT IS AN HBCU?

 IS HARRIS-STOWE ACCREDITED?

-Harris-Stowe is fully accredited by the Higher Learning Commission, a member of North Central Association of Colleges and Schools.
+Harris-Stowe is fully accredited by the Higher Learning Commission.
 Attending a regionally accredited institution is important if you may want to transfer credits to another institution or if you want to attend a post-graduate program.

 WHAT ARE THE ADMISSION REQUIREMENTS?